Business Inheritance Tax Relief: How to Protect Your Business from a 40% Tax Bill

 Book a Consultation for Business Inheritance Tax Relief

 If you own a business and want to protect it for your family, the first step is professional advice.
-Business inheritance tax relief can transform how your company is passed down, but the rules are strict and ever-changing.
+Business inheritance tax relief can transform how your company is passed down — but the rules are strict, they are changing from April 2026, and the consequences of getting it wrong are severe.

 📅 Book a free consultation with MP Estate Planning to create a plan tailored to your business and family.